Welcome From the Department Head

 Our BSN program graduates 120 students per year incorporating high fidelity patient care simulation into courses, including an advanced skills course.
 We offer a Minor in Chronic Illness with an exciting range of elective course options.
 Our senior level transition to practice course incorporates a review of critical skills and preparation for the NCLEX (RN certification and licensure exam).
 Seniors enjoy an expanded 7-week “capstone” practicum their final semester, working side by side with a preceptor in a hospital or agency.

 Our year-long BSN completion program for registered nurses (RN to BSN program) continues to grow.
 Designed to be flexible for practicing nurses, we offer generous portfolio credit for previous education and experience.
-Web-enhanced classes meet one day per week and may be taken part-time or full-time.
+Online classes may be taken part-time or full-time.

-The Master’s (MSN) program prepares Family and Adult Nurse Practitioners (FNP and ANP) to respond to the growing shortage of health care providers of primary care.
+The Master’s (MSN) program prepares Family and Nurse Practitioners (FNP) to respond to the growing shortage of health care providers of primary care.
 We also offer a Master’s with a focus on Nursing Leadership, either in Nursing Administration or as a Clinical Nurse Leader.
+In January of 2014, our DNP program enrolled our first class of 10 students who will be impacting the health outcomes of our Commonwealth, region and nation.

-Change is only as effective as those who lead it; and our 27 full-time and 10 part-time faculty have built the momentum and excellence of our programs.
+Change is only as effective as those who lead it; and our 42 full-time and 10 part-time faculty have built the momentum and excellence of our programs.
 Our faculty members, whose first love is teaching, provide class-room and clinical learning experiences in a wide variety of hospitals and clinical agencies.
 Faculty members engage students in service learning, research, and scholarship.
-For example, in 2010-2011 nursing students provided approximately 11,000 hours of community service through projects and service delivery to local agencies.
+For example, in 2012-2013 nursing faculty and students provided over 80,000 hours of community service through projects, clinical and service delivery to local agencies.
 Our Nursing Student Association (NSA) regularly wins state awards for excellence and commitment to the discipline of nursing.
+A student from JMU has won Virginia Nursing Student of the Year 4 years in a row.
 In spring 2009, we achieved full reaccreditation of all programs by the Commission on Collegiate Nursing Education (CCNE).

 Because change and excellence are dynamic, we anticipate future exciting possibilities for growth in all of our programs.
 Each year our faculty engages – often with students - in a rich variety of practice and funded scholarly and service initiatives within the university and the community.
-We invite you to join us, to Be the Change with the Department of Nursing - as a student, an alumnus, a friend or community partner who supports our programs.
+We invite you to join us, to Be the Change with the Department of Nursing - as a student, an alumnae, a friend or community partner.

 JMU Nursing: The knowledge of healing, the art of caring.